 - Detailed reporting

 Much like Facebook ads, getting started with Instagram is easy.
-Set up your first ad today by reading A Complete Guide to Instagram Advertising in 2021.
+Set up your first ad today by reading How to Sell on Instagram: An Instagram Ads 2022 Guide.

 Free: Social Media Strategy Template